hwalter734/hwalter734/README.md

 ## I'm a Business Engineer and a Data Scientist

-- 👨🏻‍💻 I'm currently working as a Big Data Developer and Catalog Specialist at Max Warehouse
+- 👨🏻‍💻 I'm currently working as a Data Engineer in eSage Group.
 - 🎵 Deeply passionate about music, my favorite artist is Ben Howard!
 Also I know how to play guitar, piano and bass.

 ### Let's connect!